jrspotts/TCTOR_Radar/README.md

 #### Config Files

 Config files for TTRAP are found in ttrapcfg/configs.
 These include information about where to find various files, weights used in cluster tracking, and options to pass to WDSS-II algorithm.
-To save space, these options for each are not explained here.
-A separate README might be made, but for the time being, ignore the first comment in these files.
-There may a few obsolete options.
+Some configuration parameters in the default config.xml are not the same as in the Spotts (2023) analysis.
+After performing the analysis, some comments were edited or added to the files for clarification.

 #### Figure Generation Processes